GYifan24/running-information-analysis-service/README.md

 # running-information-analysis-service
-Project Title
+Project Title:

 Running Information Analysis Service:
 Part of Nike Running Tracking System.

-Getting Started
+Getting Started:

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Prerequisites
+Prerequisites:

 docker
 Postman: A google chrome App

-Installing
+Installing:

 1. Download the entire project.
 2. Open a terminal, navigate to project folder.